terror/monk/README.md

-**monk** is a tree-walk interpreter for a small language — following the text 'Writing an Interpreter in Go' by Thorsten Ball.
+**monk** is a tree-walk interpreter for a small language — following the text *Writing an Interpreter in Go* by Thorsten Ball.

 ```
 let add = fn(a, b) { return a + b; };